- home

 Method

-- Use an electric mixer to beat the butter and sugar on medium speed for 2-3 minutes, or until pale and creamy.
+- Use an electric mixer with a paddle attachment to beat the butter and sugar on medium speed for 2-3 minutes, or until pale and creamy.
 Add the golden syrup and vanilla and beat to combine.
 Sift together the flour, ginger, cinnamon and bicarbonate of soda.
 Add to the butter mixture and beat on low speed until just combined and a dough forms.
 Divide the dough into 2 portions.
-Shape each into a disc, wrap in plastic wrap and place in the fridge for 2 hours.
+Shape each into a disc about 2cm/¾in thick, wrap in plastic wrap and place in the fridge for 2 hours to chill.

 - Bake in preheated oven for 12-15 minutes or until the biscuits are just starting to colour and are cooked through.
 Stand on the trays for a few minutes before transferring to a wire rack to cool.
 Repeat with the remaining gingerbread dough portion.

 - Use the icing to decorate the cooled biscuits to make men and/or reindeer as desired (using the photograph as a guide).
-Set aside for about 20 minutes or until the icing sets.
+Set aside for about 20 minutes or until the icing sets completely.

 Baker's Tips

-- To test if the icing is the correct consistency for piping, drizzle a little on a plate and set aside for a few minutes.
+- To test if the icing is the correct consistency for piping, drizzle a little off the end of a teaspoon onto a plate and set aside for a few minutes.
 If it keeps its shape it is ready to use.

-- If you don’t have piping bags and nozzles you can spoon the icing into a resealable plastic bag, seal and then cut a small hole in one of the corners to pipe through.
+- If you don’t have piping bags and nozzles you can spoon the icing into a snap-lock bag, seal and then cut a small hole in one of the corners to pipe through.

 Photography by Georgie Esdaile.